When I have a little money, I buy Toy Soldiers; and if I have any left, I buy food and clothes. (with apologies to:) ERASMUS

 Mystery Medics

 The King and Country London Toy Soldier show is being held this Saturday and I hope to attend, if so I'll post a report.
-I say hope to attend because the show clashes with our annual street party at which I have unexplicably and utterly stupidly agreed to take part in a cake baking competition.
+I say hope to attend because the show clashes with our annual street party at which I have inexplicably and utterly stupidly agreed to take part in a cake baking competition.
 The competition is only open to the men of the street and the only rule is that wives may not assist in any way.
 I don't bake, in fact I barely recognise the big metal box that is our cooker, I am told there has been a very low level of entries, in fact I may be in a class of one, needless to say I am desperately trying to back peddle out of this.

 Monday, 13 June 2011